jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 significantly, you may have to use different commands to achieve the same outcomes.

-## Ensure that `gcloud` is authenticated with your Google account
+## Authenticate `gcloud` with your Google account
+The `gcloud` SDK on your computer needs to be linked to your Google account (or the Google account associated with your Google Cloud project) in order to properly deploy the code.
+The most straightforward way to do this is to use the initialisation subcommand, `gcloud init`.
+If you have since logged out, changed details, or (for any other reason) need to log back in, you can use the command `gcloud auth login`.

-## Ensure the project is set up
+## Set up the project
-All of the services within the larger Google Cloud Services infrastructure are tied to a "project", which simply delineates the use
+All of the services within the larger Google Cloud Services infrastructure are tied to a "project", which simply delineates the use of Google services between different

 For the current experiment, I have already taken the liberty of setting up a project under the name of `jzhou-sourcemem-online`.
 You